yggene/geekbrains/02_UI_Design/fakeVKapp/readme.md

 5. Forced unwrap in FriendsTableViewController: updateFriendsDictionary()
 6. Several "Attempt to present ... which is already presenting" errors

-# Tasks
+# To do
-1. Lesson 7: Realm Notifications
+1. Realm Notifications -- add notifications to FriendsPhotoCollectionView
 2. Lesson 8: Firebase